 We take data protection very seriously and follow the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
 Any personal information we collect will be held securely and no individual pupil or school will be identifiable in any report or publication.
 The National Centre (Pearson and OUCEA) will only hold the PISA data long enough to allow the analysis and reporting of the study after which they will delete the data from their systems.
 You can view more information on data privacy and the full privacy notice here.

 What have we learned from PISA?

-The results from PISA 2015 were released on 6 December 2016.
-The main focus was on science.
 The national reports for England, Wales and Northern Ireland can be found here.

 If you have any queries on any aspect of the study, please do not hesitate to contact the PISA Support Team.